nicolemne/paper-rock-scissor-naruto-game/README.md

 I would like to thank and acknowledge the following people, who has showed invaluable support throughout my second project:

 - Dan Ford, boyfriend and biggest supporter.
-- Mitko Bachvarov, my mentor at Code Institute, for the outstanding help and support with my project.
+- Mitko Bachvarov, my mentor at Code Institute, for the help and support with my project.
+- Joseph Doble, for always helping me out with my questions, and providing great explanations and help.
 - Emelie, fellow student at Code Institute, whom I've also had great support from.
 - Kera Cudmore, for this README template.